Fiesta Time Omelet

 - In a small bowl, whisk eggs, milk and salt until blended.

-- Place a 10-in. nonstick skillet coated with cooking spray over medium-high heat.
+- Place a lightly oiled 10-in. nonstick skillet over medium-high heat.
 Pour in egg mixture.
 Mixture should set immediately at edges.
 As eggs set, push cooked portions toward the center, letting uncooked eggs flow underneath.
 When eggs are thickened and no liquid egg remains, spoon cheese, peppers, olives and cilantro on one side.
 Fold omelet in half.
 Cut in half; slide onto two plates.
 Top with avocado.

 Nutrition Facts1/2 omelet: 242 calories, 16g fat (5g saturated fat), 383mg cholesterol, 601mg sodium, 7g carbohydrate (3g sugars, 2g fiber), 18g protein.
 Diabetic Exchanges: 2 medium-fat meat, 1 fat, 1/2 starch.